PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/faq.md

 # Frequently asked questions about MSAL Node

 ## General

 ### When is MSAL Node used?

 MSAL Node supports server based authentication for public/confidential apps.
 This is more applicable for server based authentication scenarios/Web APIs that need authentication.
-A full list of supported scenarios can be found [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node#scenarios-supported) and supported flows are listed [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node#oauth20-grant-types-supported)
+A full list of supported scenarios can be found [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/master/lib/msal-node#scenarios-supported) and supported flows are listed [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/master/lib/msal-node#oauth20-grant-types-supported)

 ### What is the status of ADAL Node?
 Is a migration guide available?

-ADAL Node is currently in maintanence and we advise all users to move to MSAL Node as possible.
+ADAL Node is currently in maintanence and we advise all users to move to MSAL Node.
 MSAL Node is designed to completely replace ADAL node.
-For those looking to migrate from ADAL to MSAL we have provided a [Migration Document](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/migration.md) to help in the migration.
+For those looking to migrate from ADAL to MSAL we have provided a [Migration Document](./migration.md) to help in the migration.
 Please note that all apps may not have a smooth migration as this is complete overhaul of the old functionality.

 ### What are the services supported?

-MSAL Node supports AAD, MSA, ADFS and B2C.
+MSAL Node supports Microsoft Entra ID, MSA, ADFS and B2C.
 Our samples demonstrate the usage [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-node-samples/standalone-samples).
-MSAL Node also supports [single and multi tenanted apps](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps).
+MSAL Node also supports [single and multi tenanted apps](/entra/identity-platform/single-and-multi-tenant-apps).

 Note: ADFS is currently supported, a standalone sample is not yet published.
 Please checkout this space for an update soon.